 (c) Each school district seeking approval for a vocational technical education program shall demonstrate that the program has been planned in consultation with the following advisory committees:

 Program Advisory Committee Each school committee shall appoint a Program Advisory Committee for each program area under its control.
 The Program Advisory Committee shall consist of representatives of local business and industry related to the program, organized labor, postsecondary institutions, parents/guardians, students and representatives from registered apprenticeship programs if the program area has such registered programs; provided however, that no member of the school committee, or other school official or school personnel shall serve on the committee.
-Every effort shall be made to ensure that membership on the Advisory Committee includes females, racial and linguistic minorities, persons with disabilities and individuals in occupations nontraditional for their gender who are representative of the particular district or community served by the school.
+Every effort shall be made to promote membership on the Advisory Committee that includes females, racial and linguistic minorities, persons with disabilities and individuals in occupations nontraditional for their gender who are representative of the particular district or community served by the school.
 The members shall appoint a facilitator who in most cases would be a program teacher or a program supervisor/director.
 The Program Advisory Committee shall meet at least twice per year.
 Meetings shall comply with the Open Meeting Law, M.G.L. c.
-39, § 23B.
+30A, §§ 18-25.
 It shall be the responsibility of the Program Advisory Committee to advise, assist and support school personnel in order to improve planning, operation and evaluation in its program area.
 Such advice shall be based on adequate and timely information as to workforce and job development demands or job market trends, technological developments, training alternatives and other factors affecting the quality of the program.

-General Advisory Committee> Each school committee shall appoint a General Advisory Committee for all vocational technical education programs under its control.
+General Advisory Committee Each school committee shall appoint a General Advisory Committee for all vocational technical education programs under its control.
 The General Advisory Committee shall include, but not be limited to, chairpersons of the program advisory committees.
-Every effort shall be made to ensure that membership on the General Advisory Committee includes females, racial and linguistic minorities, persons with disabilities and individuals in occupations nontraditional for their gender who are representative of the particular district or community served by the school.
+Every effort shall be made to promote membership on the General Advisory Committee that includes females, racial and linguistic minorities, persons with disabilities and individuals in occupations nontraditional for their gender who are representative of the particular district or community served by the school.
 The General Advisory Committee shall meet at least twice per year, provided that one of the meetings is with the school committee.
 Meetings shall comply with the Open Meeting Law, M.G.L. c.
-39, § 23B.
+30A, §§ 18-25.
 It shall be the responsibility of the General Advisory Committee to advise the school committee, based on adequate and timely information, as to the planning, operation and evaluation of vocational technical instruction provided by programs under its control.
 The chief administrative officer of the school committee, or designee, shall act as facilitator to the General Advisory Committee.

 (2) Control Each school district that conducts one or more vocational technical education programs shall be under the control of a school committee.